hashicorp/terraform-provider-cloudinit/docs/cdktf/python/resources/config.md

 description: |-
   Renders a multi-part MIME configuration https://cloudinit.readthedocs.io/en/latest/explanation/format.html#mime-multi-part-archive for use with cloud-init https://cloudinit.readthedocs.io/en/latest/.
   Cloud-init is a commonly-used startup configuration utility for cloud compute instances.
 It accepts configuration via provider-specific user data mechanisms, such as user_data for Amazon EC2 instances.
 Multi-part MIME is one of the data formats it accepts.
 For more information, see User-Data Formats https://cloudinit.readthedocs.io/en/latest/explanation/format.html in the cloud-init manual.
   This is not a generalized utility for producing multi-part MIME messages.
-It's feature set is specialized for cloud-init multi-part MIME messages.
+Its feature set is specialized for cloud-init multi-part MIME messages.
 ---